Hey there! 😊

 The Coronavirus crisis has already shown us how vulnerable we are, and that we aren’t superior to nature.
 In fact, we’re at its mercy!
 We need to live in harmony with it.

 To me, learning about science and being aware of our surroundings, living consciously and to our highest human potential isn’t mutually exclusive – but in fact science and being human, humanity, go along with each other.

-My hope is that this podcast and all that I do will contribute to us living in balance with our lovely home, the only planet we have!
+My hope is that this blog and all that I do will contribute to us living in balance with our lovely home, the only planet we have!